hammerheim-game/hammerheim-rules/4-magic.md

 3 Soulfire Difficulty 9
 The wrath of Sigmar comes to earth.
 Purifying flames surround the Priest and wipe out those who resist the righteous fury of the God-Emperor!
 All enemy models within 4" of the servant of Sigmar suffer a Strength 3 hit.
-No armour saves are allowed.
+No armor saves are allowed.
 The servants of darkness and Chaos are especially susceptible to Sigmar’s holy power.
 Undead and Possessed models in range suffer a Strength 5 hit instead.
 4 Shield of Faith Difficulty 6